tendermint/tendermint/CONTRIBUTING.md

 Since some dependencies are not under our control, a third party may break our build, in which case we can fall back on `dep ensure` (or `make get_vendor_deps`).
-Even for dependencies under our control, dep helps us keeps multiple repos in sync as they evolve.
+Even for dependencies under our control, dep helps us to keep multiple repos in sync as they evolve.
 Anything with an executable, such as apps, tools, and the core, should use dep.

 Run `dep status` to get a list of vendored dependencies that may not be up-to-date.